ImaniWorld/imani-world-java-maven-parent/README.md

-# imani-java-maven-parent
+# imani-world-java-maven-parent
-Parent maven java pom for all Imani related java projects
+Java Parent maven pom module to be used for all Imani World Mavean related java projects